 Qualities of the Seerah of the Prophet (saw)

 - There are more than 1000 Seerah books in the Urdu language alone.

 - The Seerah has been recorded in a reliable way.

-- Other religions don’t have details, nowhere near the Seerah, about their prophets like Islam does for the Prophet (saw).
+- Other religions don’t have nowhere close to the amount of detail the Seerah has about their prophets, like Islam does for the Prophet (saw).

 - Generally speaking, the Prophet’s (saw) life was easy to follow.